rust-lang/rust/src/doc/rustc/src/platform-support/x86_64-unknown-linux-none.md

 **Tier: 3**

-Freestanding x86-64 linux binary with no depedency on libc.
+Freestanding x86-64 linux binary with no dependency on libc.

 ## Target maintainers